Hoybaby/React-Blogger/README.md

 ### Running the Data for my code

-In order to grab the data I have used for testing in my code, one needs to run Npx json-server --watch data/db.json --port 8000.
+In order to grab the data I have used for testing in my code, one needs to run npx json-server --watch data/db.json --port 8000.
 This will display the information to the website.

 ## Learn More